Can you keep the network alive?

 Active Learning with CyberCIEGE

 This paper describes the game for educators and trainers who may want to incorporate the game into their courses.
 Also see our notional syllabus.
+Instructors can track student progress as described in this FAQ entry.
 The effectiveness of CyberCIEGE has been demonstrated in several studies.

 Development and Availability

 Development of CyberCIEGE was sponsored by the US Navy, the Naval Education and Training Command, the Office of Naval Research, the Biometrics Task Force, the Office of the Secretary of Defense, and the National Science Foundation.
 Numerous NPS students have participated in tool and scenario development.

 CyberCIEGE is available at no cost to agencies of the US Government by contacting firstname.lastname@example.org.
 Educational licenses are available at not cost to educational institutions.
 Contact email@example.com.
 If you are a student, ask your teacher to request the game.
 A free evaluation version of CyberCIEGE is available here.
 The evaluation version has limited capabilities, e.g., you cannot save games.

 You can customize and create your own scenarios using the Scenario Development Kit.
 A detailed guide on creating scenarios is here.

 Questions?
 Visit our FAQ, or write to firstname.lastname@example.org

 Looking for more cybersecurity education resources?
 Check out Labtainers cyber exercises for Linux environments.